CareSet/Zermelo/README.md

 ### Basic Installation
 1. Configure your database if you haven't already.
 In your project root, place your database parameters in .env or your app's config/database.php config.
-The database user will need CREATE TABLE permissions in order to create the cache database (or if you are installing the example data.)
+The database user will need CREATE TABLE permissions in order to create the \_zermelo database (or if you are installing the example data.)
 The DB_DATABASE parameter is for the default database.
 If you are installing example data, and reports, you can put 'northwind_data' for the DB_DATABASE.
 If you have an existing database, put that in the DB_DATABASE field.
 You should replace the username and password below with sensible values.
 If this is foreign to you, you should read [How to secure you MySQL installation](https://dev.mysql.com/doc/mysql-security-excerpt/5.7/en/security.html)